njagwani/AzureTimedTriggeredFunctionProject/README.md

 using Microsoft.Azure.WebJobs.Host;
 using Microsoft.Extensions.Logging;

-The next step is to add a new method before our MakeSlackRequest method:
+The next step is to add a new method before our MakeSlackRequest method.

+Few things to note here is that we have used "GetAsync" on the HttpClient object instead of using PostAsync.

+Also, one important thing to keep in mind is that when you create a HttpClientHandlerobject which is used to setup our HttpClient object, we would then want to decompress the results from our API call.
+Normally StackOverFlow returns its json payload compressed in zip format.

+Code below:

 public static async Task<string> MakeStackOverflowRequest()
         {